 - 1 teaspoon ground black pepper for potatoes

 - for serving: boiled rice

-- In a medium sized bowl, marinate the beef strips in olive oil, wine, mustard, worcestershire sauce, salt, pepper.
+- Marinate beef: In a medium sized bowl, marinate the beef strips in olive oil, wine, mustard, Worcestershire sauce, salt, pepper.
 Cover with a plastic wrap and refrigerate for 30 minutes.

-- Over medium heat, add oil combined with butter to a grill pan (a skillet that has grilled ridges in it) or a shallow skillet.
+- To cook the Salpicado: Over medium heat, add oil combined with butter to a large skillet.
 Pan fry the beef pieces and move them around to flavor the skillet – for about 1 to 2 minutes till the beef turns brown.
 Remove beef from the skillet and set aside.

 - Add the steak strips back in and blend well with the sauce.
 Cook the beef strips for 2 to 3 minutes more to have a medium rare result; for 5 to 8 minutes if well done is desired.

 - Garnish with the crisp garlic.
 Serve with pan fried potato strips.
 Serve with jasmine white rice if desired.

 - To make potato strips: Peel and slice potatoes in 2-inch long strips.
 Soak in water with salt for at least 30 minutes.
 Drain water.
 Pat potato strips dry with paper towels.
 Over medium high heat, in a medium skillet add the cooking oil.
 Oil must be hot to about 350 F degrees (if measuring with a deep-fry thermometer).
 It will take about 3 to 5 minutes over medium high heat for the oil to get hot enough.
 Add the potato strips, a few at a time.
 Pan fry potatoes for about 8 to 10 minutes, turning them over to brown evenly.
 When cooked, place on parchment paper to remove excess oil.
 Sprinkle with salt and pepper.